RubenOAlvarado/pokeDB/README.md

 # pokeDb
-an arangDb database using the foxx microservices
+an arangoDB database using the foxx framework